adnbr/DisplayPy/readme.md

 Should a file be missing when the script tries to load it, the list of files will be regenerated and the process will start from the beginning.
 This allows the content manager to update the display at any time, adding and removing images and videos as they see fit.
 New content will be introduced into the list once the last item has been displayed instead.

 If there is no content in the folder passed from the command line an error message will be displayed on screen.
-This can be disabled by using the '-q/--quiet' command line argument which will cause a black screen to be displayed.
+This can be disabled by using the '-q/--quiet' command line argument which will cause a black screen to be displayed instead.

+## Date filtering content

+In all modes it is possible to filter content that is displayed by date, for example to only show content on one day or up to a certain date.

+`!UNTIL-25-02-2018!filename.jpg` will display up to and including the date specified.

+`!ONLY-25-02-2018!filename.jpg` will only display on the date specified and not before and not after.

+The format is always `DAY` followed by `MONTH` followed by `YEAR` strictly seperated by hyphens.
+The exact format requirement of each segment is not strict as the string is parsed by python's dateutil.
+For example, month will accept "February", "02" and "Feb".

 ## Videos